YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 2.5.
 Problems
+Sometimes during the workings of your project you encounter problems, which are complex enough not to allows the definition of an issue.
+In those cases it would be more rational to just register a question, a problem, an idea, discuss it or review it later on, and define the issue as soon as the problem domain is understood and even possible issue solution could be proposed.
 Quite often the row input material for the issues are the problems encountered - the better you collect, describe and prioritise the list of problems to tackle the better you will be able to organise the issues to be completed.